KatyRoffe/reading-notes/class-03.md

 * sizes can be specified by use of pixels, percentages, or ems
   * percentages are based on the size of the window
   * ems are based on the size of the text
-  * percentages and ems are becoming more popular due to the flexibilty of appearance across device screens
+  * percentages and ems are becoming more popular due to the flexibility of appearance across device screens
-* minimum and maximum width can be specified to accomodate window and screen size
+* minimum and maximum width can be specified to accommodate window and screen size
 > `min-width` , `max-width`
-* minimum and maximum height can be specified to accomodate the amount of content in the box
+* minimum and maximum height can be specified to accommodate the amount of content in the box
 >`min-height` , `max-height`
 * overflow tells the browser what to do when the content in a box is larger than the box
   * the content can be **hidden** from view OR